Employees vote to keep the new look, but was the election rigged?

 Never mind the tail.
 It’s the logo, stupid!

-LAST MONTH, American Airlines unveiled its first major identity change in forty-plus years.
-The news broke as the carrier prepares to emerge from bankruptcy and contemplates a merger with US Airways.
+LAST MARCH, American Airlines unveiled its first major identity change in forty-plus years.
+The news broke as the carrier prepared to emerge from bankruptcy and prepared for its merger with US Airways.

-It’s not just bland, it’s ugly.
 Its uglier, even, than the hideous Horus head of the new EgyptAir.
 It’s uglier, even, than the “rising splotch” that Japan Airlines came up with a few years back to replace its beautiful tsurumaru — the circular, red and white crane/Rising Sun it had used since 1960 (and which, by the way, JAL has wisely resurrected).

 By the way, the AA wasn’t the only iconic logo to bite the dust recently.
 Spain’s Iberia Airlines just unveiled a new look as well, and has parted ways with its well-known “IB” symbol.

 There has been an “IB” of one form or another atop the tails of Iberia’s jets since at least the ’60s.
 My favorite version, once seen on the carrier’s DC-8′s and earliest 747s, had the letters set inside a crosshatched globe, with the “IBERIA” name spelled out below.
 It was a handsome design, understated but unmistakable.

 There’s no denying Iberia needed a revision.
 It’s latest colors and stripes were cluttered and overwrought.
 But their replacement is bland and generic, and the IB is gone entirely.
 Like American, they’ve turned to some banal abstraction instead.

 And like too many other liveries of the last fifteen years, the new Iberia centers on a supposed “in motion” theme, featuring yet another, as it has been called, Generic Meaningless Swoosh Thing.